nextstrain/ncov/docs/src/reference/customizing-analysis.rst

 Basic subsampling
 ~~~~~~~~~~~~~~~~~

 Reasonable defaults are pre-defined.
-You can find a `description of them here <../tutorial/running.md>`__.
+You can find a :doc:`description of them here <configuration>`.

 Custom subsampling schemes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~